geoffrich/geoffrich.net/src/posts/svelte-lifecycle-examples.md

 }
 ```

-And it can be used like so, without needing to add any lifecycle boilerplate to the component intself:
+And it can be used like so, without needing to add any lifecycle boilerplate to the component itself:

 ```svelte
 <!-- Input.svelte -->